openstack-archive/compass-adapters/chef/cookbooks/openstack-object-storage/README.md

  * generally always has the swift-setup role too
  * there can only be _one_ swift-management-server

-There *must* be  node with the the swift-managment-server role to act as the ring repository.
+There *must* be  node with the swift-managment-server role to act as the ring repository.

 In small environments, it is likely that all storage machines will